mysociety/uk_ruc/readme.md

 All metrics can roughly converge on a binary urban/rural scale where an urban areas are over 10,000 people.
 For Scotland, using the 6-fold scale, 1-2 are urban, 3-6 are rural.
 For Northern Ireland, Bands A-D are urban and E-H are rural.

 This is a measure of density that makes most sense in England.
-A measure roughly equivilent to the Scottish definition (where 5-6 on six point scale are rural) can be found by counting NI G-H bands as rural (max size 2,500), and the RUC E groupings (Villages and Hamlets) as rural.
+A measure roughly equivilent to the Scottish definition (where 5-6 on six point scale are rural) can be found by counting NI G-H bands as "more ruralr" (max size 2,500), and the RUC E groupings (Villages and Hamlets) as "more rural".
 This last one is not directly comparable as different rural classifications in RUC are not based directly on population cut-offs, but is the easiest fix.

 This leads to a 2-fold and 3-fold scale: